wdingmtsu/Master/README.md

 - 1(a) Bisection and Newton's Methods to do parameter estimation for the growth rate: --- BiNew_RF.ipynb.

-- 1(b) Simunated Annealing Method to do parameter estimation for the growth rate: --- growth_rate_R_Parameter_Estimation.py.
+- 1(b) Simunated Annealing Method to do parameter estimation for the growth rate: --- growth_rate_R_Parameter_Estimation.ipynb.

 - 1(c) Codes to generate the disease spread grid without implementing the experiment using M&Ms: --- Sim.py.